stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="group-memberships"></a>
 ## Group Memberships

-Group Memberships are [collections](#collections) representing the association between accounts and groups.
+A Group Membership resource represents the link between an [account](#accounts) and a [group](#groups).
 When an account is associated with a group or a group is associated with an account, a group membership is created.
-A group membership is a named root-level container of the relationship between an [account](#accounts) and a [group](#groups) within a [tenant](#tenants).

 <a class="anchor" name="group-membership-resource"></a>
 ### Group Membership Resource